ealaqeel/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+###about me
+Emad Ibrahim Alaqeel Customer Data Mangment at NWC